hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 was passing through the Mediterranean Sea, in my sleep, a very old and venerable looking person, Rishi-like in appearance, stood before me and said, 'Do ye come and effect our restoration.
-I am one of that ancient order of Therâputtas (Theraputae) which had its origin in the teachings of the Indian Rishis.
+I am one of that ancient order of Therāputtas (Theraputae) which had its origin in the teachings of the Indian Rishis.
 The truths and ideals preached by us have been given out by Christians as taught by Jesus; but for the matter of that, there was no such personality by the name of Jesus ever born.
 Various